m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

 ## Intro

-Networking Fundamentals I used to prepare for Cisco Certified Network Associate (CCNA).
+This document contains my notes on Networking Fundamentals, which I studied in preparation for the Cisco Certified Network Associate (CCNA) certification.

 ## Tools